Oksana-Ya/HR_Analytics_SQL_Tableau/README.md

 ## ⚙️ Setup

-1. Install PostgreSQL.
+1. Install PostgreSQL and pgAdmin 4.
-2. Clone this repo and download the dataset.
+2. Clone the repository and download the dataset.
-3. Load data with:
+3. Load the data into pgAdmin 4 by executing the following SQL in the Query Tool:

 ```sql
 COPY hr_data